SrinandanKota/MachineLearning/LogFileAnalysis/README.md

 discussed in [4].
 We have tried to implement a model that can predict the next event in a log file based on the previous events which are not possible to obtain with great accuracy using some of the machine learning techniques.
-This is a very recent development in the field of log analytics and here we implement a simple model to demonstrate its working and it is  found that it works reasonably well for small amounts of data and without much tuning of the parameters of the LSTM model
+This is a very recent development in the field of log analytics and here we implement a simple model to demonstrate its working and it is  found that it works reasonably well for small amounts of data and without much tuning of the parameters of the LSTM model.

 [1] Log Analytics, Mining & Anomaly Detection with Machine Learning & Deep Learning (Online available at : https://www.xenonstack.com/blog/data-science/understanding-log-analytics-log-mining-anomaly-detection )